The 2022 grid featured seven rookies with mixed fortunes between them as riders had vastly different outcomes this year

 Oliver Konig (Orelac Racing VerdNatura) was the final rookie in the classification this season, scoring three points at the end of the campaign.
 He scored points in Race 2 in Mandalika with 15th place before adding two more in Australia.
 After stepping up directly from WorldSSP300 to WorldSBK in 2022, the Czech rider took 27th in the Championship standings in his rookie campaign.

-Watch the 2022 season unfold in style using the WorldSBK VideoPass!
+Re-watch some of the incredible 2022 season and get set for 2023 using the WorldSBK VideoPass!